-- Describe music using musical vocabulary, Pitch, Duration, Dynamics, Tempo, Timbre, Texture, and Structure. - Begin to include movement to convey the meaning of a song. - Identify the difference between pulse and syncopation and begin to use in a composition. - Use a variety of notation to compose music for different occasions using a given criteria. - Analyse and compare musical features of a piece within a timeframe.
+- Describe music using musical vocabulary, Pitch, Duration, Dynamics, Tempo, Timbre, Texture, and Structure. - Perform a part within a simple group performance in simple time, 2,3, 4. - Improve work. - Perform from memory, confidently either as a soloist, or in a small group. - Begin to sing in harmony within a song, with expression, shape and with awareness of others - Sing and include movement to convey the meaning of a song. - Identify the difference between pulse and syncopation and begin to use in a composition. - Use a variety of notation to compose music for different occasions using a given criteria. - Analyse and compare musical features of a piece within a timeframe.